 - 1. Click Add in the main Web Profiles window. - 2.
-Enter a name for the profile. - Add new Access Control Lists (ACLs) or edit existing ACLs.
-For details, see Access Control Lists (ACLs) - 4.
-For each ACL that is part of this profile, assign the days/times the ACL is in effect. - a.
-Select an ACL. - b.
+Enter a name for the profile. - 3.
+If you want to enable SSL inspection for this profile, select the checkbox.
+For details, see SSL Inspection. - 4.
+Add new Access Control Lists (ACLs) or edit existing ACLs.
+For details, see Access Control Lists (ACLs) - 5.
+For each ACL that is part of this profile, assign the days/times the ACL is in effect. - Select an ACL. - b.
 Click next to a time and drag to highlight the time blocks when the ACL is in effect.